anhu/anhu.github.io/stuff_made.md

 a|
 a|

+image::chess.jpg[float="left"]
+image::chess_light.jpg[float="right"]

+The years 2020 and 2021 will always be remembered as the year we lived through the COVID-19 pandemic.
+I am grateful it won't be the only memory about these years.
+With the extra time on my hands due to social distancing and my daughter's new found interest in chess, I made this chess set.
+To some, it might look kind of strange.
+The design is by Lanier Graham.
+You can search The Internet for "Lanier Graham chess set".

+image::chess_dark.jpg[float="left"]
+image::chess_box.jpg[float="right"]

+As you can tell from all the other projects I have made, I don't like wood turning.
+I wanted to make the pieces and box using only hand tools.
+With these two parameters in mind the Lanier Graham design seemed the perfect fit.

+First I made the chess pieces and then the box.
+At first my daughter was excited that I was making a new chess set because our old set only had one queen and she wanted a set with extra queens so she could properly promote her pawn.
+I can't describe how disappointed she was when I explained that an extra queen would not fit in the box.

+Later as I was making the box I realized the lid would slide off without a locking mechanism.
+That is when I realized two queens could act as a locking mechanism.

+And now onto the chessboard!!

+TIP: The disapointment of a child can inspire some great creativity.

+a|

 image::junior_whiteboard.jpg[float="right"]

 This is the sibling of the whiteboard that you can see lower down.
 Its a sibling in that it was made from the same 4 foot by 8 foot sheet of washboard.
 This one is much nicer in that I used solid pine mouldings to frame the whole thing and make it stury while minimizing the weight added to the whiteboard.